niklasmh/web-listener/README.md

 initialValue: { price: 0, location: "" } # Initial prevValue
 compare: value.price !== prevValue.price # Some true/false expression
 open: "https://website.com/product/locations/" + value.location # What to open in browser if locally.
 Can be a script using "value" as a variable.
-notify: "Website had a change in price from $" + prevValue + " to $" + value # Message generated when sending Slack message.
+notify: "Website had a change in price from $" + prevValue.price + " to $" + value.price # Message generated when sending Slack message.
 user: niklasmh # List of Slack users (comma separated).
 If not specified, then @channel is used.
 debug: true # See why things are triggered (value, prevValue etc.)
 ```